teamyappl/teamyappl/_posts/2016-08-31-Influxdb-Grafana.md

     # Needs to be run in the folder where build.sbt resides
     sbt run

+If you are running InfluxDB on another computer then you can send the IP of the host as an argument:

+    sbt "run 192.168.0.8"

 Another option is to open the project in a IDE such as intellij IDEA.
 Just make sure that you have Scala installed.